 Agents' expectations about the state of the economy are instrumental for economic modelling.
 Business and consumer surveys, also known as tendency surveys, are directly addressed to economic agents as a means to measure their expectations.
 Respondents are asked about the expected direction of change of a wide range of variables (capital expenditures, private consumption, exports, imports, etc.).
 Accordingly, survey results provide important information about agents' economic expectations, allowing comparisons among different countries' business cycles.
-On the one hand, sectoral results of the surveys have been often used as partial indicators for the construction of more general aggregate economic indicators and for the estimation of macro magnitudes through their introduction in econometric models (Abberger, 2007; Bruestle and Crain, 2015; Graff, 2010; Hanson et al., 2005; Lehmann and Wohlrabe, 2017; Martinsen et al., 2014; Wilms et al., 2016).
-On the other hand, survey-based expectations have also been introduced into behavioural equations postulated by economic theory such as the Phillips curve and to evaluate the formation of expectations, as they provide a direct measure of expectations to test the rationality of agents (Altug and Çakmakli, 2016; Bovi, 2013; Jean-Baptiste, 2012; Lee, 1994; Miah et al., 2016; Paloviita, 2006).
-See Pesaran and Weale (2006) for a review of the uses of survey data for testing and modelling of expectations.
+Additionally, survey results are available ahead of the publication of quantitative official data, which makes them very useful for monitoring the evolution of the economy.

-Survey results are available ahead of the publication of quantitative official data, which makes them very useful for monitoring the evolution of the economy.
-Nevertheless, the fact that survey-based expectations are qualitative in nature has centred research in the development of different approaches to transform survey responses into quantitative measures of agents' expectations.
-See Driver and Urga (2004), Nardo (2003) and Pesaran (1987) for a review of methods for the quantification of survey results.
+The fact that survey-based expectations are qualitative in nature has centred research in the development of different approaches to transform survey responses into quantitative measures of agents' expectations.
+See Driver and Urga (2004), Nardo (2003) and Pesaran and Weale (2006) for a review of methods for the quantification of survey results.
 Recent developments in empirical modelling have allowed to develop conversion approaches based on evolutionary computation.
 This study extends previous research by Claveria et al. (2016), who proposed an evolutionary-based two-step procedure to generate estimates of economic growth.
 The authors derived preliminary building blocks defined as simple combinations of survey variables, and then linearly combined the functions to generate estimates of economic growth in Central and Eastern European economies, finding that the forecasting performance of evolved survey-based indicators could be improved by designing ad-hoc quantification procedures for countries with similar characteristics.

 These findings have led us to use evolutionary computation to generate indicators of economic growth that combine different survey variables of 26 European countries grouped into five major European regions (Western, Eastern, and Southern Europe, and Baltic and Scandinavian countries).
-First, we design five independent experiments that link survey expectations to economic growth, limiting the preliminary functions to the main mathematical operations with the aim of facilitating the implementation of the evolved economic indicators.
+First, we design five independent experiments that link survey expectations to economic growth, limiting the preliminary functions to the main mathematical operations with the aim of facilitating the implementation of the economic indicators.
 Once we obtain the optimal combination of survey variables that best replicates the evolution of economic activity in each region, we rank the expectations according to the relative weight of each one in the evolved indicators.
 In a second step, we assess the out-of-sample forecast accuracy of the obtained economic indicators country by country.